luckydye/astro-payload/README.md

-# A Astro app with Payload CMS
+# Astro app with Payload CMS